 Specifically, the ordinance created the obligation for all elected officials and members of the City's Boards and Commissions to disclose his/her interests when serving as a voting member of a board of directors of a non-profit entity without compensation, as an attorney or accountant for such an entity who provides pro bono services, or as the trustee of a charitable trust.
 These officials shall also disclose each and all of his/her rented or leased interests in real property located in the City of Palm Springs, including leases executed with the Agua Caliente Band of Cahuilla Indians in relation to real property that is owned.
-In addition, officials must update their Statement of Economic Interests (Form 700) on a quarterly basis, if any changes occurred in the preceding quarter.
+In addition, officials must update their Statement of Economic Interests (Form 700) on a semi-annual basis, only if there is a material change.

 Disclosure statements must be filed by the first business day of the month of April.
-In the event that any official experiences a material change of interest after filing the annual disclosure statement, the official in question shall file an amendment within 30 days of the end of the quarter.
+In the event that any official experiences a material change of interest after filing the annual disclosure statement, the official in question shall file a semi-annual amendment.
 Regular filing dates are:

 - Assuming Office: Due within 30 days of oath of office.